Derelict London - Photography, Social History and Guided Walking Tours

 A section that isn't entirely about dereliction but of places whose "musical heritage" is largely unknown by people who pass by the sites of these buildings.
 The pictures are the buildings as they are now (unless otherwise stated) plus a few odd scans of pictures that I took of gigs at these venues though we didn't all carry cameras around like we do in this digital age.

 Much of the inspiration for creating this part of the website was of seeing all my old haunts of the 80s & 90s turn into flats, etc. The whole project has been made into two books covering venues from post-war to modern day.
-The first volume concentrating on pubs and clubs was released in 2020 on Damaged Goods Books and volume 2 will be released in June 2022.
+The first volume concentrating on pubs and clubs was released in 2020 on Damaged Goods Books and volume 2 was released in 2022.
 For more details, take a look at www.londonslostmusicvenues.com.
 I offer some guided walks around these sites, so you may wish to join the mailing list to be notified of the dates as soon as they are announced.

 The Royal Standard - Blackhorse Lane, Walthamstow, E17